 - Identify the levels of market rental in your town or city relative to the property type.
 Understand the shifts in the rental over time and the predictions that apply to growth and net absorption.

 - Review the factors of supply and demand locally when it comes to the property type.
-Any new developments are likely to shift the balance in market rental and incentive.
+Any new developments are likely to shift the balance of market rental and incentive.
 Oversupply and excessive levels of vacancy will soften the property market and threaten the viability of established properties.
 You can monitor the factors of supply and demand through tracking the planning approvals launched for new property developments at the local building authority.

 - A successful leasing strategy will usually be built around the improvements in the property, the quality of the tenant, vacancy minimization, and the integrity of the lease document as it focuses on the investment targets for the landlord.
 When you have a lot of tenants within your database you have plenty of people to talk to when it comes to an existing or upcoming vacancy.
-A good leasing agent will have a comprehensive database that attracts the upcoming lease expiries for all businesses locally, and the predictable tenancy movements.
+A good leasing agent will have a comprehensive database that attracts the upcoming lease expires for all businesses locally, and the predictable tenancy movements.

 - In negotiating the lease document today, you have a few variables to work with and utilize.
 Far too many landlords focus on just the initial start rent as part of the negotiation when the reality of the value of the lease deal is in the cash flow over the lease term.
-On that basis the starting rent can be escalated through strategic rent reviews at different times across the term of lease.
+On that basis, the starting rent can be escalated through strategic rent reviews at different times across the term of a lease.
 To show the landlord the real value of the lease deal you can do a cash flow analysis from the initial starting rent but then allowing for rent reviews and predictable changes in the market rental.
 The starting rental is really only a small part of the leasing process.
-A professional leasing agent will know how to sell the lease strategy to the landlord based on the entire lease package and cash flow results.
+A professional leasing agent will know how to sell the leasing strategy to the landlord based on the entire lease package and cash flow results.

 - There are different levels and types of rental to negotiate as part of a leasing strategy.
 The recovery of outgoings for the premises or the property will have a relationship to the net or gross rental.
 Negotiate the lease with due regard to the best possible outgoings recovery position for the landlord client across the occupancy term.
 To do that successfully you will need to know the averages that apply to outgoings within the property type.
 The rental information from other properties locally will help you determine the averages of rental and the outgoings strategies.

 If the leasing a property is to be part of your business model then consider the extra value that you can bring to your clients as part of the lease negotiation.
-Specialize within a property type and location; that will allow you to comprehensively cover the movement of tenants, the market rental, and the factors of supply and demand.
+Specialize in a property type and location; that will allow you to comprehensively cover the movement of tenants, the market rental, and the factors of supply and demand.
 From that point onwards you can then select the landlords and the properties that you prefer to work with.